wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 |  .plan | terraform plan -out filename.plan  | Produce plan file to be used for <li>terraform apply "main.tfplan" <li>terraform plan -destroy -out main.tfplan |

+## Terraform variables

+### Assigning Values
+When variables are declared in variables.tf, they can be set in a number of ways:

+- In an HCP Terraform workspace.
+- Individually, with the -var command line option.
+- In variable definitions (.tfvars) files, either specified on the command line or automatically loaded.
+- As environment variables.

-## Terraform variable flow and file names
+### Priority and file names
 | Priority | ext | Purpose |
 | ---------| ------------- | ------------- |
 |  1 | command line <li>-var <li>-var-file  |  values set by command for example <li> [terraform plan -var "location=uksouth"] <li> [terraform plan -var-file="prod.tfvars"] |